Old-fashioned Easy Rhubarb Crisp Recipe

 One of the recipes that I make every year and that my family loves is this easy rhubarb crisp recipe.
 It’s a great way to use up quite a bit of rhubarb at a time.

 This recipe is quite simple to make and can easily be doubled or tripled depending on how many people you’ll be feeding.
 I’ve often made large batches of this to bring with me to summer picnics and barbeques and it’s always been a big hit.

-The last time I made this recipe was when I was having a couple of our friends over for an outdoor dinner which is something we do a lot of in the warm weather months.
-I opted to make this in an 8 inch cast iron skillet and it came out beautifully.
+The last time I made this easy rhubarb crisp recipe was when I was having a couple of our friends over for an outdoor dinner, which is something we do a lot of in the warm weather months.
+I opted to make this in an 8-inch cast iron skillet, and it came out beautifully.